halremawa/near_music_2/README.md

 accountId - optional

-*Description* - If the account id is given, then returns details of the given account id, else returns details of the account running on the server (ie my account)
+*Description* - If the account id is given then returns details of the given account id, else returns details of the account running on the server (ie my account)

 2. **/near/account-balance**